When Two Wheels Are All You Need

-Bicyclists are welcome to ride at Lake Mead National Recreation Area on park roads, in parking areas and on routes designated for bicycle use.
-Approved backcountry roads are marked with a yellow arrow sign with a number on it.
+Bicyclists are welcome to ride at Lake Mead National Recreation Area on park roads and on routes designated for bicycle use.
+Approved backcountry roads are designated routes and are marked with a yellow arrow sign with a number on it.

 If you plan to ride at the park, please be aware of the rules in Title 36 of the Code of Federal Regulation, as the following are prohibited: